salkuadrat/slide_drawer/README.md

 Then wrap your app home page with SlideDrawer.

-To use the standard SlideDrawer, you only need to define items to generate list menu in your drawer.
+To use the standard SlideDrawer, you only need to define items (List of MenuItem) to generate menu in your drawer.
 The drawer will use your default theme color as drawer backgroundColor, and theme brightness as drawer brightness.

 ```
 class App extends StatelessWidget {